StevenCHowell/bayesian_hacking/README.md

 # Bayesian Hacking with Python

 ## Brief Description
-What is the probability of correctly solving a Baye's theorem problem given you have not reviewed statistics in years?
-See an example of solving a Baye's theorem problem by actually simulating the system, while visualizing the system converging via a live-streamed plot.
+Say you have a bag of 99 fair coins and 1 coin that has heads on both sides.
+You draw a coin from the bag and flip it 10 times, each time showing heads.
+What is the probability you drew the unfair coin?

+This talk will illustrate how to simulate what seems like a complex statistics problem using your Python hacking skills.

 ## Detailed Abstract
+Statistics can often be unintuitive, and even frustrating to wade through boring equations.
+Can I use my ability to program to hack my way to a solution?

-Statistics can often be unintuitive.
-With computers, we have a simple means to simulate complex situations and systems.
-In this talk, I will demonstrate how you can use hacking skills to simulate real systems representing tricky Bayesian statistics problem.
-You will see how you can visualize the simulation convergence and compare the result via a live-streamed plot of the results.
+Computers are great as simulating complex situations.
+If we can define a system, the computer can quickly iterate through thousands or millions of possibilities to get to converge on an answer.
+In this talk, we will see how to to use hacking skills to simulate real systems.
+Additionally, we will be able to watch a live-streamed plot of the results as the computer converges on a solution.